Kasey Lansdale: Film & theater career

-directed by Thomas Jane, alongside the one act play, By Bizarre Hands, by Joe R. Lansdale, directed by Terrill Lee Lankford at the Steve Allen Theater in Los Angeles.
+directed by Thomas Jane, alongside the one-act play By Bizarre Hands by Joe R. Lansdale, directed by Terrill Lee Lankford at the Steve Allen Theater in Los Angeles.
 She also appeared in Grammy award-winning artist Jim Lauderdale's music video "Ever Gonna Hurt" as the love interest.
 In 2015 Lansdale was featured in a short film by director Izzy Lee titled Postpartum.

-Kasey Lansdale was a featured performer on the Sundance Channel TV show Hap and Leonard where she performed her original song Back Of My Smile.
-Season 2, ep 5.
+Kasey Lansdale was a featured performer on the Sundance Channel TV show Hap and Leonard where she performed her original song Back Of My Smile (Season 2, ep 5).

-Kasey narrated Stan Lee’s The Reflection voicing characters Margaret Fisher and Nina Fisher.
-She is also a voice actor in George RR Martin’s Wild Cards.
+Lansdale narrated Stan Lee's The Reflection voicing characters Margaret Fisher and Nina Fisher.
+She is also a voice actor in George RR Martin's Wild Cards.

 Personal life

-Lansdale supports the non-profit organization, Protect: The National Association to Protect Children, as well as animal rights advocacy groups.
+Lansdale supports the non-profit organization Protect: The National Association to Protect Children, as well as animal rights advocacy groups.

 Lansdale has stated that Reba McEntire is her most important early musical influence.
 Her father is award-winning author Joe R. Lansdale.